 Points to Remember:

-– Most common symptoms include chest pain and shortness of breath similar to a heart attack
+– Most common symptoms include chest pain and shortness of breath similar to a heart attack.

-– 5 – 6% of female present with suspected STEMI
+– 5 – 6% of female present with suspected STEMI.

-– Women are frequently affected by emotional stress such as death of a loved one
+– Women are frequently affected by emotional stress such as death of a loved one.

-– The most common type is apical ballooning of the left ventricle
+– The most common type is apical ballooning of the left ventricle.

-– More frequent during summer months
+– More frequent during summer months.

 Why do we associate women with stress cardiomyopathy or Takotsubo?

 Stress can be positive and can trigger hormonal changes within the body that can help with performing a task.
-This so called “fight or flight” response evokes a survival mechanism enabling people to react quickly to a stressful or sometimes life-threatening situation.
+This so-called “fight or flight” response evokes a survival mechanism enabling people to react quickly to a stressful or sometimes life-threatening situation.

 Stress can activate the brain with a spillover of hormones such as catecholamines that can cause a direct toxic effect on the heart muscle and/or vascular dysfunction at the microvascular level.

-Women and stress cardiomyopathy or Takotsubo.
+Women and stress cardiomyopathy or Takotsubo

-Twenty four hours later, the patient was experiencing mild and pleuretic chest pain.
+Twenty-four hours later, the patient was experiencing mild and pleuretic chest pain.
 The echocardiogram showed left ventricular hypertrophy and complete resolution of the wall motion.

 She was treated with angiotensin receptor and beta blockers.
 The ECG displayed new T-wave inversion and an increase in the QT interval at 508 msec.

-A follow up MRI cardiac imaging one week later, revealed left ventricular hypertrophy with apical variant, normal wall motion, ejection fraction of 86% and absence of Late Gadolinium Enhancement (LGE) or fibrosis.
+A follow-up MRI cardiac imaging one week later revealed left ventricular hypertrophy with apical variant, normal wall motion, ejection fraction of 86%, and absence of Late Gadolinium Enhancement (LGE) or fibrosis.

 Stress cardiomyopathy or Takotsubo represents approximately 1-2 % of patients presenting as suspected coronary syndrome.
 Cohort studies suggest an incidence of 15-30 cases per 100,000 per year in the US alone.
 Registries revealed at least 90% are post-menopausal women.
-Emotional triggers can consist of financial stress or death of a loved one.
-Physical stresses include acute critical illness, surgery, asthma or COPD exacerbation, stroke or seizure.
+Emotional triggers can consist of financial stress or the death of a loved one.
+Physical stresses include acute critical illness, surgery, asthma or COPD exacerbation, stroke, or seizure.
 Marijuana or cannabis is a recognized risk factor and increases the risk of cardiac arrest.

-The majority of stress cardiomyopathy or Takotsubo patients present with chest pain (75%), shortness of breath or dizziness (50%) or passing out (5-10%).
+The majority of stress cardiomyopathy or Takotsubo patients present with chest pain (75%), shortness of breath or dizziness (50%), or passing out (5-10%).
 Approximately 40% of patients can present with ECG revealing the presence of ST elevation similar to STEMI heart attacks.
 Most patients present with ischemic ECG changes with deep T wave inversion and prolonged QT interval 24-48 hrs after the onset of symptoms similar to our first patient.
-Patients with QT prolongation are at increased risk for Ventricular tachycardia and Ventricular fibrillation and should be monitored for 48-72 hrs.
-Medications such as antidepressive drugs can prolong the QT interval and should be modified or replaced when possible.
+Patients with QT prolongation are at increased risk for ventricular tachycardia and ventricular fibrillation and should be monitored for 48-72 hrs.
+Medications such as anti-depressive drugs can prolong the QT interval and should be modified or replaced when possible.
 Ninety percent of the Takotsubo patients have a mild elevation of troponin.

-Treatment of heart failure is based primarily on relief of congestion and hemodynamic support.
+Treatment of heart failure is based primarily on the relief of congestion and hemodynamic support.
 Low dose beta blockers and/or ace inhibitors are usually prescribed before discharge and continued if tolerated.
 Although stress cardiomyopathy or Takotsubo is reversible, the syndrome can recur at a rate of 2-4% per year.
-A multidisciplinary approach is recommended to address psychological or psychiatric issues that persists and can contribute to recurrence and outcomes.
+A multidisciplinary approach is recommended to address psychological or psychiatric issues that persist and can contribute to recurrence and outcomes.